Italian electronic identity card: Contactless chip

-The information can be read by means of NFC tools, but anyway fingerprints are accessible just by police forces.
+The information can be read by means of NFC tools; however, fingerprints are accessible only by police forces.

 Physical appearance

 The card has an ID-1 standard size and it is made of polycarbonate with many security features (such as holograms, security backgrounds, micro-texts, guilloches, optically variable ink), over which the information is printed by using laser engraving technology.

 The front side bears the emblem of the Italian Republic and the background of the reverse side is derived from the geometric design of the Piazza del Campidoglio in Rome created by Renaissance artist and architect Michelangelo Buonarroti.

 The descriptions of the fields are printed in Italian and English.